United Nations Secretariat Building: Opening

 The first portion of the building to be completed was its parking lot, which opened in July 1950.
 Staff started moving into the Secretariat on August 21, 1950, with 450 staff members moving into the basement levels and the first 15 stories.
 Staff members with frequent meetings, such as interpreters, remained at the Lake Success office for the time being.
 The lobby contained a temporary location for the UN's bookstore, which relocated to the General Assembly Building in 1952 following that structure's completion.
 At the time, the UN had 57 member states and could accommodate 13 more nations.

 Initially, the UN did not allow visitors in the Secretariat Building.
-Shortly after the building opened, it was discovered that smoke from a nearby Consolidated Edison power plant was polluting the air intakes for the building's air conditioning system.
+Shortly after the building opened, it was discovered that smoke from Consolidated Edison's nearby Waterside Generating Station was polluting the air intakes for the building's air conditioning system.
 The UN ultimately agreed in November 1950 to relocate the Secretariat Building's air intakes.
 The same month, the UN decided to spend US$360,000 to furnish three floors of offices for UNICEF and the Technical Assistance Administration.
 Media correspondents moved into the building in January 1951, and the Secretariat Building was fully occupied by that June.
 Building officials also announced in early 1951 that they would repair the windows, which were leaking due to poor weather-stripping.
 Officials had recorded 4,916 instances of leaks before the windows were repaired in mid-1951.
 During a storm that October, after the windows had been repaired, officials recorded only 16 leaks.

 The building had 3,000 workers by the end of 1951.
 A Chicago Daily Tribune reporter said the staff were "neither united nor very peaceful", in part because staff tended to sit with those from their own countries.
 William R. Frye of The Christian Science Monitor said that the Secretariat Building's vertical office layout had led many staff members to express nostalgia for the old Lake Success offices.
 The Secretariat Building's cafeteria opened in January 1952, and the fountain outside the building was dedicated in June 1952.
 The Secretariat Building finally began receiving visitors that year, after the rest of the UN complex opened.
 By the end of 1952, the complex received about 1,500 visitors per day.
 Workers cleaned the building for the first time in April 1953, and repairs to the facade were completed by that September.